kangk1204/dearmeta/README.md

 └── runtime/            # logs, run_config.json, pipeline artifacts
 ```

+### Choosing a reference group (`--group-ref`)
+- The `dear_group` column in `configure.tsv` tells DearMeta how samples cluster for differential testing; limma builds contrasts by comparing every group to a *reference* (baseline) group.
+- If you do **not** pass `--group-ref`, the first non-empty `dear_group` value encountered in `configure.tsv` becomes the baseline.
+This might be arbitrary (e.g., whichever row you listed first).
+- Pin the baseline explicitly with `dearmeta analysis --gse GSE123456 --group-ref control`.
+The value must match one of the strings already present in `dear_group`, and the CLI will warn if it does not.
+- All volcano plots, top-table exports, and HTML dashboards will then label comparisons as `target_vs_control`, making it clear which direction the log-fold changes represent.

 ## Tips & Troubleshooting
 - **Reusing downloads:** Copy `.dearmeta_cache/` from an existing machine to avoid re-downloading long-lived GEO artifacts.
 - **Verbose logging:** Append `--verbose` to `dearmeta` commands to print debug logs and capture them in `runtime/pipeline.log`.